West-Lane-Translator/wlt_content/content/pages/HDTV/Coverage.md

 facilities to provide service to that community.

 On the other hand, the signal strength out to sea is probably understated.
-Without hills and trees, it\'s likely possible to receive a great picture all the way to the horizon and a bit beyond.
+Without hills and trees, it's likely possible to receive a great picture all the way to the horizon and a bit beyond.

 Locations such as Siltcoos Lake, and other hilly environs will